 - Style of writing

-- Be similar or the identical as your shop or website
+- Be similar or identical to your shop or website.

 - Perhaps your best optin on your website is a PDF with pink fun donuts.
 Try to recreate that in your newsletters, after all, they liked your style.